i2group/analyze/documentation/developer_essentials_example_dld.md

 Procedure
 ---------

+The examples in Developer Essentials require links to the i2 Analyze libraries, and to the API documentation.
+These links are configured in a separate project directory that you must import into Eclipse before you can build any of the example projects.

 1. If you did not already add the `master` directory and the related artifacts to your Eclipse workspace while you worked with one of the other examples, add it now.
     1. In Eclipse, click **Window** &gt; **Preferences** to open the Preferences window.